-Assurance Level Security Management Controls Test level (1) There must be no other applications, hardware devices, network connections, or component software installed Level 1 by CAs that are not parts of the CA operation.
-(2) The CA system configurations and any modification

-Assurance Level Security Management Controls Level 2 and upgrade of functions must be documented and controlled.
-There must be a mechanism for detecting unauthorized modification to the software or Level 3 configuration.(3) The CA software, when first installed, must be verified as being that supplied from the vendor, with no modifications, and be the version intended for use.
-(1) The CA hardware and software must be dedicated to operating and supporting the CA functions.
+Assurance Level Security Management Controls (1) There must be no other applications, hardware devices, network connections, or component software installed by CAs that are not parts of the CA operation.
+Test level Level 1 Level 2 Level 3 (2) The CA system configurations and any modification and upgrade of functions must be documented and controlled.
+There must be a mechanism for detecting unauthorized modification to the software or configuration.
+(3) The CA software, when first installed, must be verified as being that supplied from the software supplier, with no modifications, and be the version intended for use.
+Level 4 (1) The CA hardware and software must be dedicated to operating and supporting the CA functions.
 There must be no other applications, hardware devices, network connections or component software installed that are not parts of the CA operation.
-Level 4 (2) The CA system configurations and any modification and upgrade of functions must be documented and controlled.
+(2) The CA system configurations and any modification and upgrade of functions must be documented and controlled.
 There must be a mechanism for detecting unauthorized modifications to system software or configurations.
-(3) The CA software, when first installed, must be verified as being that supplied from the vendor, with no modifications, and is the version intended for use.
-(4) CAs must verify the integrity of CA software at least once a month.
+(3) The CA software, when first installed, must be verified as being that supplied from the software supplier, with no modifications, and is the version intended for use.
+(4) CAs must verify the integrity of CA software at least

+Assurance Level Security Management Controls

+once a month.

 (5) CAs shall perform security management controls that comply with WebTrust for CA.